yxnxcx/hello-world/README.md

 # hello-world
-1st coding experiment :) 7.23.17
+1st programming experiment :) 7.23.17

+Hi folks,

+If you were ever wondering how I like my coffee,
-I like dark roast coffee with cream and a little less sugar.
+I like a dark roast blend with cream and a little less sugar.